Remy Zero: History

-The band broke up after making The Golden Hum and many of its members went on to join new bands.
-Shelby and Cinjun created Spartan Fidelity, Cain joined Isidore and later created Dead Snares; LeMoyne toured with Alanis Morissette's band before joining O+S and later Rose of the West.
+The band broke up after making The Golden Hum, and many of its members went on to join new bands.
+Shelby and Cinjun formed Spartan Fidelity, which released the album Excava-11 in 2004.
+Cain joined Isidore and later created Dead Snares.
+LeMoyne toured with Alanis Morissette's band, before joining O+S and later Rose of the West.
 Gregory Slay created Sleepwell.

 Drummer Gregory Slay died on January 1, 2010, aged 40, of complications from cystic fibrosis.

 On May 22, 2010, Remy Zero played their first show together in eight years as a tribute to Gregory in New Orleans, the town where he was born.

 This was followed by the release of the new single "'Til the End" on the label Popantipop, on September 7, 2010.

 From October 7 to 12, 2010, Remy Zero performed in memory of their drummer at venues including Dante's in Portland, Oregon, The Crocodile Cafe in Seattle, Cafe Du Nord in San Francisco, and in Spaceland in Los Angeles.
 The band's Twitter account confirmed that these shows would be the final word from the band.

 On October 18, 2011, Gregory Slay's final solo album, released under the moniker Horsethief Beats, titled The Sound Will Find You, featured Remy Zero bandmates Jeffrey Cain and Cedric Lemoyne and was published on the Communicating Vessels label.
-Jeffrey Cain is now a member of the Australian band The Church, best known for their 1988 hit song "Under the Milky Way".
+Jeffrey Cain is now a member of the Australian band the Church, best known for their 1988 hit song "Under the Milky Way".

-Cinjun Tate composed the music for Amy Jo Johnson's 2017 movie The Space Between.
+Cinjun Tate composed the music for Amy Jo Johnson's 2016 movie, The Space Between.

 In 2020, a mostly new studio recording featuring Shelby Tate and Cinjun Tate was released digitally under the name Zero Brothers.

+In March 2025, Remy Zero performed at the Greek Theatre in Los Angeles as part of a charity concert to celebrate the 20th anniversary of Garden State, alongside the Shins, Iron & Wine, Cary Brothers, and Laufey.